bitlush/SharpGLES/Nuspec/readme.txt

 Please compile your project as a 32-bit application to use SharpGLES.

-This project uses binaries from Google's angle project (https://code.google.com/p/angleproject/) under the New BSD license which can be read here: https://chromium.googlesource.com/angle/angle/+/master/LICENSE
+This project uses binaries from Google's angle project (https://code.google.com/p/angleproject/) under license here: https://chromium.googlesource.com/angle/angle/+/master/LICENSE

+Examples can be found on the project site: https://github.com/bitlush

 Example in Windows Forms: